-Rate My Team Opti-Bot picks
+Rate My Team RMT Adviser’s algorithm picks

-The bot’s top choice for this week is Alexis Sanchez.
+The RMT Adviser’s top choice for this week is Alexis Sanchez.
 Arsenal got back to winning ways on Boxing day with a late but deserved winner against West Brom.
 While Sanchez may have blanked in that game it doesn’t tell the whole story of his performance.
 Firing in a total of 9 shots he was denied a huge return by some resilient goal keeping by Ben Foster.

 Arsenal are at home again this week, this time against Crystal Palace.
 There is a small sting in the tail now because Palace are under new management with Sam Allardyce replacing the sacked Alan Pardew.
 While many expect to see improvements in the Palace defensive performance I would suggest that Allardyce doesn’t have a magic wand so to expect him to turn that back line in to one to rival the legendary Milan side with Baresi, Maldini etc in just a week is expecting too much.

 Siggy is on all set piece duty for the Swans so he will pose a real danger for both assists and goals if he is presented enough chances around the Bournemouth penalty area.
-I can see the sense in having Siggy on your fpl teams this week but personally I think the bot may have had a bit too much Sherry over the festive period with this choice for captain given some of the other choices out there, but if this is what it tips then I shall write it for you before giving you all a couple of my own (sensible) picks.
+I can see the sense in having Siggy on your fpl teams this week but personally I think the RMT Adviser’s algorithm may have had a bit too much Sherry over the festive period with this choice for captain given some of the other choices out there, but if this is what it tips then I shall write it for you before giving you all a couple of my own (sensible) picks.
 Keep in mind Siggy was selected before the firing of Bug Bad Bob.

 My first pick this week is an obvious pick.
 Manchester United are on something good of a roll now having not lost in their last 11 games winning 8 of them (all competitions) including their last 4 league games.
 This up turn in form also seems to have coincided with an upturn in Ibrahimović’s personal form- this surely isn’t coincidence.